Osimhen scores in first game since Napoli mocking post

 Match ends, Napoli 4, Udinese 1.

-Victor Osimhen scored as Napoli beat Udinese in the first game since he was mocked by the club on social media.
+Head coach Rudi Garcia says Victor Osimhen is "invested 100%" in Napoli after the striker scored in the first game since he was mocked by the club on social media.

-Osimhen scored his side's second goal, but made no attempt to celebrate before he was mobbed by his team-mates.
+Osimhen scored his side's second goal in a comfortable win against Udinese, but made no attempt to celebrate before he was mobbed by his team-mates.

-Napoli shared a video, since deleted, on their TikTok account showing the striker missing a penalty, with a high-pitched voice saying "gimme penalty please" dubbed over the top.
+Napoli shared a video, since deleted, on their TikTok account showing Osimhen missing a penalty, with a high-pitched voice saying "gimme penalty please" dubbed over the top.

 Osimhen's agent has threatened to take legal action against Napoli.